lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 draft = true
 slug = ""
 tags = []
-title = "Frugal Tech: How I save $100 a month with home-grown solutions"
+title = "Frugal Tech: How my start-up saves $100 a month with home-grown solutions"

 +++
 Hi there, my name is Jen and I am building [Lunch Money](https://lunchmoney.app), a multicurrency personal finance tool for the modern-day spender.